mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 *Note: For our project, we have used a set of this dataset to train and evaluate our model*

 <p align="justify">
-For this project considering the limited computation power, we have taken the subset of the dataset evaluating the model and compared the performance.
+For this project considering the limited computational power, we have taken the subset of the dataset evaluating the model and compared the performance.
 </p>

 |Model | No. of Observations | No. of Classes |